Afro-American Work Songs in a Texas Prison

-Afro-American Work Songs in a Texas Prison is a 1966 American film directed by Toshi Seeger, a specialist in films focusing on folk music.
+Afro-American Work Songs in a Texas Prison is a 1966 American documentary short film directed by Toshi Seeger, a specialist in films focusing on folk music.

+Premise

 The film explores inmates in the U.S. state of Texas as they chop down trees while singing songs derived from those used by African American slaves, such as field hollers.

+Archival status

 Afro-American Work Songs in a Texas Prison has been archived and preserved by the Library of Congress.

 The complete film is streaming on Folkstreams.